samshah007/robofriends-testing/README.md

 # robofriends-pwa
-adding PWA capabilities to a react app
+adding PWA capabilities to a react app with test.

 To run the project: